nobleator/nest-quest/README.md

 This project intends to help identify if a potential home meets your requirements.
 Users configure their preferences in a tree structure.
 These preferences include conditional statements as well as arithmetic operators and distance values.
 This tree can then be used to evaluate a target location using various providers such as Open Street Map.

+## Getting Started
+To run this project locally, start by cloning this repo.
+There are multiple microservices, but all of them are included in this monorepo for now.
+Assuming you have Docker and Docker Compose installed, you can start the stack with:
+> docker compose up

+I prefer to also include the `detach` and `build` flags to ensure the latest code is being rebuilt each time:
+> docker compose up -d --build

+Once this is running, you should be able to navigate to `http://localhost/` in your browswer and see the web client running.

 ## Architecture

+TODO

 The architecture for this project can be decomposed into several subsystems and/or components:
 - Client for user preference input.
 This could take several forms, such as a website, CLI, or browser extension.
 Regardless of the implementation each client would adhere to the same general structure and interface with the same APIs.